flowsforapex/apex-flowsforapex/docs/FlowsforAPEX_PLSQL_API.md

 - `flow_release_step` - is used to remove a reservation (see [documentation on reservations](reservations.md).
 - `flow_complete_step` - is used to tell the flow engine that the current step is complete, and to move the instance forward to the next step.

+In an APEX application, these operations can all be performed by the Flows for APEX - Manage Flow Instance Step process plugin.

 ### Instance Variable (Process Variable) Operations

 Process Variable operations are used to set, get, and delete Process Variables.
 You can also get the type of a Process Variable.